 A good reputation is one of the most important assets of any organisation and having a bad one can have costly repercussions in the long run.

 According to Brightlocal, prospects would typically read around 10 reviews before declining on a purchase.

-3. Short-term success with long-term results
+3. Short-term success that overlooks long-term growth